The Lost Prince – John of Eltham

 John Balliol and Isabella de Warenne

 Whilst researching for my article on Ada de Warenne I discovered that a hundred years later, a kinswoman of hers also, briefly, made an appearance on the stage of Scottish history.
-I am looking at both women, again, as I write my latest book, Scotland’s Medieval Queens, a project I am immensely excited about.
+I looked at both women, again in my latest book, Scotland’s Medieval Queens, a project I am immensely excited about.
 I love Scottish history!

 Isabella de Warenne was the daughter of John de Warenne, 6th Earl of Surrey, and Alice de Lusignan.
 As such, Isabella had connections, both to royalty and the highest ranks of the English nobility.
 Her mother, Alice, was the daughter of King John of England’s widow, Isabella of Angouleme, and Hugh X de Lusignan and half-sister to Henry III of England.
 Isabella was, therefore, Henry’s niece and a 1st cousin of King Edward I. Through her paternal grandmother, Matilda Marshal, Isabella was also a great-granddaughter of the ‘Greatest Knight’ William Marshal, Earl of Pembroke and Regent of England in the early years of Henry III’s reign.